 - 1. When preparing the contract for signature, the Contracting Authority must proceed as follows: - 2.
-The Secretary of the Evaluation Committee with the with the necessary approvals and the confirmation of availability of funding, shall prepare a contract dossier containing the following: - (a) Explanatory note; - (b) Copy of the legal frame authorising the project (financing agreement, convention, contract or other relevant legal instruments); - (c) Copy of the call/tender; - (d) The original of the proposed contract; and - (e) Evaluation report. - 3.
+The Procurement Function of the Evaluation Committee with the necessary approvals and the confirmation of availability of funding, shall prepare a contract dossier containing the following: - (a) Explanatory note; - (b) Copy of the legal frame authorising the project (financing agreement, convention, contract or other relevant legal instruments); - (c) Copy of the call/tender; - (d) The original of the proposed contract; and - (e) Evaluation report. - 3.
 Upon presentation of the contract dossier, the competent official shall sign and date all originals of the contract and initial all pages of the contract.
 Grant contracts must be signed within 3 months from the date of notification of the evaluation results. - 4.
-The Secretary shall send the contracts to the successful bidder/applicant who must countersign them within 30 days of receipt, keep one original and return the rest to the Contracting Authority together with any financial guarantee required in the bidding documents. - 5.
-If the contractor fails to do this within deadline or indicates at any stage that is not willing or able to sign the contract, the contract shall not be finally awarded.
-In this case the contract preparation procedure must be started from step one for the next contractor. - 6.
-The Secretary of the Evaluation Committee shall check that the natural person who signs the contract for the contractor has a valid power of representation.
+The Procurement Function shall send the contracts to the successful bidder/applicant who must countersign them within 30 days of receipt (or within such a period as requested by the Contracting Authority), keep one original and return the rest to the Contracting Authority together with any financial guarantee required in the bidding documents. - 5.
+If the contractor fails to countersign and return the contract within deadline as per paragraph (4) above, the contract award will be nullified.
+In this case the contract preparation procedure must be re-started from step one above with the next highest-ranking responsive bidder. - 6.
+The Secretary of the Evaluation Committee shall check that the natural person who signs the contract for the contractor has a valid power of attorney.